lisadannenberg/Game-of-Water/README.md

 Although, he/she get a notification saying "Sorry, you have lost.".
 In case the player wins the game he/she gets a notification saying: "You saved the seagull´s life.".

+### Dishwashing level
+The second level of the game is Dishwashing level.
+In order to pass this level, player needs to wash all dirty dishes.
+Player should pick each dirty item and drag it under the tap water.
+After the item is washed, the game automatically puts the clean dish to the side.
+Note: Our initial idea was to add a timer or a water limitation to this level to make it more challenging, but for now it doesn’t have any limitation.

 ## Demo